 Mother Kate’s meaningful and accessible sermons were extremely popular and brought in new members as well as former members.
 She facilitated the goal of the Endowment Committee to raise five hundred-thousand dollars.
 She brought the Head Start pre-school program to St. Mary’s in 1995.

 Even though there were two rectors following the official retirement of Father John at the end of 1985, his influence on the congregation remained strong until his death in 1998.
-Now, 25 years after the retirement of The Reverend John H. M. Yamazaki, the parish is ready to move on with new leadership and welcome a new successor.

 Following The Reverend Kate Cullinane’s departure, The Reverend Patricia Bennett served as Interim Priest from October 2000 until July 2001.
 Following The Reverend Patricia Bennett’s departure, The Reverend H. Alix Evans, then assistant rector, was named the Priest-in-Charge Under Special Circumstances, in November 2001.
 In November 2002, The Reverend H. Alix Evans became St. Mary’s fourth rector.